Skip to main content

 If one of those is missing, the protocol may be configured correctly while the deployment is still fragile.

-• Automated CA — issue and manage charger certificates from the dashboard
+• Automated CA — issue and manage charger certificates without hand-rolling OpenSSL commands per station

-• Expiry monitoring — alerts before certificates expire
+• Expiry monitoring — alerts with lead time before certificates expire, across the whole fleet

-• CSR-based enrollment — chargers generate their own keys for maximum security
+• CSR-based enrollment — chargers generate their own key pairs so private keys never leave the device

-• Firmware signing — sign and distribute firmware with integrity verification
+• Firmware signing — sign and distribute firmware with on-device integrity verification for Profile 3

 If security profile selection is active in your deployment, continue with: